envoyproxy/gateway/site/content/en/latest/tasks/operations/customize-envoyproxy.md

 in GatewayClass, allowing cluster admins to customize the managed EnvoyProxy Deployment and Service.
 To learn more about GatewayClass and ParametersRef, please refer to [Gateway API documentation][].

-## Installation
+## Prerequisites

 Follow the steps from the [Quickstart](../../quickstart) to install Envoy Gateway and the example manifest.
 Before proceeding, you should be able to query the example backend using HTTP.

-## Add GatewayClass ParametersRef

-First, you need to add ParametersRef in GatewayClass, and refer to EnvoyProxy Config:
+Before you start, you need to add `ParametersRef` in GatewayClass, and refer to EnvoyProxy Config:

 {{< tabpane text=true >}}
 {{% tab header="Apply from stdin" %}}